Nowcasting using regression on signatures: Theory

-In this section we argue that the filter (\ref{eqn:opt_filter}) can be \textit{equivalently written} as a linear regression problem on the signature space.
-In other words, we can express $\hat Y$ as a linear combination of the iterated integrals of the extended/time-augmented observation process $(t,X_t)$.
-For the sake of precision, we formally express this result as a theorem.
-This result holds in any dimension of observation and filter processes.
+In this section we show that the Kalman--Bucy filter of Equation (\ref{eqn:opt_filter}) is equivalent to a linear regression problem on the signature space.
+In other words, we can express $\hat Y$ as a linear combination of the iterated integrals of the time-augmented observation process $(t, X_t)$.
+Though this can be derived more abstractly from the general universal properties of the signature previously mentioned, we provide a formal proof.

+The equivalence result we prove holds in any dimension of observation and filter processes.
 Therefore, it includes the full range of (continuous time) vector autoregressive and linear state-space models.
-This suggests that linear regression on signatures has capacity to avoid many of the modelling restrictions needed in order to apply filtering methods in practical situations.
+This suggests that linear regression on signatures has the benefit of avoiding many of the modelling restrictions needed in order to apply filtering methods in situations that are of great practical relevance.

-\begin{theorem} The continuous time Kalman--Bucy filter $\hat Y$, as described by \eqref{eqn:opt_filter}, can be written as a linear function of the initial estimate $\hat Y_0$ and the signature of the augmented observation process $(t,X_t)$.
-In particular, this representation uses only the signature terms where the observation $X$ appears once in the iterated integral. \end{theorem} \begin{proof} One approach to this result would be to use the generic property that \emph{any} sufficiently continuous functional of an observation path can be represented in terms of the signature (see \citet{lyons2007differential}).
-Here we instead give an explicit construction.
+\begin{theorem} The continuous time Kalman--Bucy filter $\hat Y$ (including the case with deterministic time-varying parameters), as described by Equation \eqref{eqn:opt_filter}, can be written as a linear function of the initial estimate $\hat Y_0$ and the signature of the augmented observation process $(t,X_t)$.
+In particular, this representation uses only the signature terms where the observation $X$ appears once in the iterated integral. \end{theorem}